LesnovBrascovitch/DRG-Custom-ModKit/README.md

 ## Notes
 - Currently including many sources from various modders to make it faster to understand how the DRG's function works.
 (These might be removed in the future)
 - Other modder's DRG sources are moved to under _DRGModding folder.
+- DRGLib produces many errors in the editor.
+(Might fix in the future)

 ## Tutorials